quay/quay-performance-scripts/README.md

 * `ES_PORT` - String.
 Elastic search port number.
 * `ES_INDEX` - String.
 Elastic search index to store the results.
 * `PUSH_PULL_IMAGE` - Image which contains source code and used in push/pull jobs for testing purposes. `quay-load` in our case.
+* `PUSH_PUSH_ES_INDEX` - ES index to store quay push/pull results.
+It is separate as it follows different document structure.
+* `PUSH_PULL_NUMBERS` - The amount of images to do push/pull operations on.
 * `TARGET_HIT_SIZE` - String.
 Indicates the total amount of requests to hit the system with.
 * `CONCURRENCY` - String.
 Indicates the rate(concurrency) at which the requests hits must happen in parallel.
 * `TEST_NAMESPACE` - String.
 Namespace in which testing needs to be done.